naikshrihari/Hypothesis-Testing/README.md

 ## Anova Test (F-test)
 The t-test works well when dealing with two groups, but sometimes we want to compare more than two groups at the same time.

-For example, if we wanted to test whether petal_width age differs based on some categorical variable like species, we have to compare the means of each level or group the variable
+For example, if we wanted to test whether petal_width age differs based on some categorical variable like species, we have to compare the means of each level or group the variable.

+## Correlation
+The statistical relationship between two variables is referred to as their correlation.